Ahmed-Elzayat112/face-verification-service/README.md

-Of course.
-A great README is a critical part of the project.
-It should be clear, concise, and make it incredibly easy for the evaluator to run and test your work.

-Here is a comprehensive, professional `README.md` file tailored specifically to the project we've built.
-You can copy and paste this directly into a `README.md` file in your project's root directory.

----

 # AI Face-Verification Microservice

 This project is a standalone Node.js microservice for real-time face verification.
 It exposes a simple REST API to first enroll a user by generating a facial embedding from a photo, and then verify their identity by comparing a new photo against the stored embedding.